Green Electronics - Environmentally Responsible Alternatives to Traditional PCB Fabrication

 Navigating Risk Management when Transitioning to Greener Technology

-Environmental stewardship is a choice, and I understand it is a big decision to research, evaluate and change to a different technology.
-However, by sharing information and working together we can successfully navigate the risks and reap the benefits going forward.
-Lean on experts, like MacDermid Alpha, with over four decades of expertise in direct metallization.
+It is a big decision to research, evaluate and change to a different technology to reach environmental stewardship goals.
+Lean on experts, like MacDermid Alpha, with over four decades of expertise in direct metallization and more than 600 lines in production worldwide.
 MacDermid Alpha has helped global PCB fabricators adopt direct metallization technologies instead of the electroless copper process and they can help you too!